hstreamdb/cloud-docs/docs/clients/go.md

 go get github.com/hstreamdb/hstreamdb-go
 ```

-## Example Usage

-Here we will provide some simple examples of how to use hstreamdb-client.
-For more details on introduction and usage, please check the [guides](https://hstream.io/docs/en/latest/guides/write.html).

 ### Connect to HServer

 To connect to the HStreamDB instance, you need to find the endpoint on the control panel, where you can also download the security certificates.